 Wondering how to clean a mattress?
+Or how to clean a mattress with hydrogen peroxide?
 Have you noticed your room has been musty recently?
 It’s not your laundry, and it can’t be your fresh sheets, where might that smell be coming from?

 More often than we’d like to think, it’s just our old, unwashed mattress.
 You can hardly toss the whole thing in the washing machine, and you’re pretty sure the dry-cleaners would ban you for life if you asked, but what are you supposed to do with this big sleeping box when it needs to be freshened up?
 Mattresses aren’t supposed to get wet, they take forever to dry and it could rust your coils, or deteriorate your memory foam.